 - Take a little rest and return to three more cycles.

-- Stretch your band diagonally with your hands facing the opposite way while you grip either end.
+- Take a Resistance Band and stretch it diagonally with your hands facing the opposite way while you grip either end.

 - Then, change the direction and stretch the band across your chest horizontally to complete the action.